Under the Dome (film): Synopsis

 The film shows that China is losing its "war on pollution,” which was officially launched by Premier Li Keqiang on March 5, 2014.
 She advocates cleaning up dirty energy in China to current US standards, by washing coal, using better quality oil, installing filters, and other clean-up technology.
 She advocates replacing coal, the dirtiest energy source, with natural gas and oil.
 The targets of her film include state-owned oil companies such as China National Petroleum Corporation, which has also been the subject of the government's anti-corruption crackdown.
-Chai also criticizes PetroChina and Sinopec.
-The film shows how state-owned enterprises like PetroChina and Sinopec effectively set lenient production standards and resist regulatory enforcement due to political connections and economic clout.
+Chai also critics PetroChina and Sinopec.
+These companies set their own production standards and the Ministry of Environmental Protection is largely powerless to respond.
 Steel producers and coal plants also ignore regulations to maximize profits.
 Chai visits a steel producer in Hebei province with a government inspector to measure levels of pollutants.
 Months later, it has yet to pay its fines but a provincial official tells her that it is not possible to shut down such factories and sacrifice employment for the sake of the environment.

 Towards the end of the film, Chai urges individuals to take responsibility.
 She convinces a restaurant to use more environmentally sound equipment.
 She says: "This is how history is made.
 With thousands of ordinary people one day saying, 'No, I'm not satisfied, I don't want to wait.
 I want to stand up and do a little something.'"

-Academic Reception

-Scholars have noted that Under the Dome marks a significant moment in China’s environmental discourse.
-Wang and He (2017) describe it as a "turning point in Chinese environmental communication," arguing that it bridged the gap between investigative journalism and popular mobilization before being censored.
-The film’s rapid suppression, despite its viral success, highlights ongoing tensions between public engagement and state control in China’s digital media landscape.

 Release and ban

 Release

 Under the Dome was released online February 28, 2015, on the Saturday preceding the meetings of the National People's Congress and Chinese People's Political Consultative Conference.
 The documentary was initially streamed on three major internet platforms, including Tencent, Youku, and the People's Daily Online, which is the online version of the official newspaper of the Chinese Communist Party.
-The documentary was viewed more than 147 million times on Tencent on the evening of March 2 and received abundant discussion online.
+The documentary was viewed more than 147 million times on Tencent on the evening of March 2, and received abundant discussion online.
+The documentary was later described as a "viral media event" and was reported to have received around 200 million views within 48 hours before being removed from major Chinese websites.
 Many mainstream online platforms including Sohu, NetEase, and Sina, also posted reviews about the documentary soon after its release.
 Traditional newspapers, however, did not respond to the documentary, with the Beijing Youth Daily posted a review of the documentary 'Chai Jing: My Personal Battle with Smog' as its headline on March 1, 2015, being the only exception.